 |TIP 1: US Citizens who travel, sign up for SMART travel.
 You will receive travel alerts from the US embassy regarding matters like bomb threats and strikes.||TIP 2: If you plan to visit Bolivia get your visa in Cusco – don’t wait until you are at the border crossing and be one of the horror stories.
 See our Visa tips here!|

 We made it just over the border and stayed a few days in Copacabana, a little tourist town along the lakeshore of Lake Titicaca.
 Lake Titicaca is a high elevation lake with a surface elevation of 12,500 feet (3,812 meters).
 It sits in between Peru and Bolivia.
-We waited out the strike before moving on to lessen the risk of getting stuck on the road.
+We waited out the strike just inside the border of Boliva before moving on to lessen the risk of getting stuck on the road.
 We enjoyed walking around town and up the Cerro Calvario for an excellent view of the town and gaze back over the lake toward Peru.

 ISLA DEL SOL

 The major tourist site in this area is Isla del Sol.
 There is said to be a number of ancient ruins on the north side of the island.
-Due to strife between the north and south side of the island, the Northside is not safe even though the accommodations available there still let you book a room online.
+Due to strife between the north and south side of the island, the Northside is not safe.
+Even though accommodations sites still show available and let you book a room online.

 There is a conflict between the people groups on the island over buildings erected on sacred ground.
 The South built a tourist lodge in the center of the island.
 Allegedly, the North blew it up with dynamite in retaliation.
 Just the prior month, the body of a Korean woman was found, raped and mutilated on North side of the island.
 We skipped the island.